polina-c/gemini-cli-tmp/packages/ffui/README.md

     flutter run -d macos
     ```

-4. Chat with the agent assuming it has access only to the repo files, and onl in sandbox.
-For example, ask to tweak `packages/a2a-server/src/types.ts`
+4. Chat with the agent assuming it has access only to the repo files,
+    and only in sandbox.
+For example,
+    ask to tweak `packages/a2a-server/src/types.ts`.